GST/HST 101 for Charities and Not-for-Profit Organizations

 - Revenue from zero-rated supplies

-- Must register within one month from the effective date you cease to be a small supplier
+Charities & NPOs must register within one month from the effective date you cease to be a small supplier.

 Revenue – Importance of tracking

-- Potential implications if you do not track revenue:
+The potential implications if you do not track revenue include:

 - Failure to charge GST/HST